NatavanBLOX/NatavanBLOX/README.md

 # NOTE:

-If you not entered username maybe termination your account.
+If you signup and, if you not entered username maybe termination your account.
 Please enter username to don't risk it.

 # Let's download!